calum-bird/macos-haptics/readme.md

 # MacOS Haptics

-This was a simple script to help me learn how Haptic Feedback works on MacOs with the Force Touch trackpads.
+This was a simple script to help me learn how Haptic Feedback works on macOS with the Force Touch trackpads.

 > macOS 10.11+ is required for this to work, along with a trackpad that supports Force Touch.